 It was Jehovah, the speaker from the burning bush, who went before the children of Israel as a pillar of cloud by day and a pillar of fire by night when they were leaving Egypt (Ex 13:21-22); it was Jehovah who dried up the Red Sea so that Israel could cross, and destroyed Pharaoh and his army as they tried to follow them (Ex 14:1-31); it was Jehovah who led Israel through the wilderness in the books of Exodus, Numbers and Deuteronomy; and it was Jehovah who, during this time, gave them manna to eat (Ex 16:14-26 cf Ps 78:25 where it is called “angels’ food”), and “spiritual” water to drink (Num 20:2-13).

 And who does the apostle himself identify with Jehovah?
-None other than Jesus, as we see in 1 Corinthians 10:4: “the supernatural Rock which followed them….was Christ”.
+None other than Jesus, as we see in 1 Corinthians 10:4: “that spiritual Rock that followed them….was Christ”.
 This is a stupendous statement.
 Paul was saying that the one God of Deuteronomy 6:4, the same who was the God of Abraham, Isaac, and Jacob whom the Jews worshipped, the God of the Old Testament, was Jesus Christ whom the Jews had put to death.

 And Jesus identified with Jehovah in many places.
-For example, when he was disputing with the Jews and they challenged him as to his identity, he told them, “before Abraham was, I am” (Jn 8:58).
+For example, when he was disputing with the Jews and they challenged him as to his identity, he told them, “Before Abraham was, I am” (Jn 8:58).
 Here, Jesus takes the most sacred name of God – Jehovah – the name by which God identified himself to Moses and the people of Israel, and claims it for himself.
 If he wasn’t God, this was the height of blasphemy; God had struck men dead for less.
-For example, when Herod sat on his throne and gave an oration to the people of Tyre who had come to try and get him on side with them, “And the people shouted, ‘The voice of a god, and not of man!’
-Immediately an angel of the Lord struck him, because he did not give God the glory; and he was eaten by worms and died” (Acts 12:22-23).
+For example, when Herod sat on his throne and gave an oration to the people of Tyre who had come to try and get him on side with them, “And the people gave a shout, saying, It is the voice of a god, and not of man.
+And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms, and gave up the ghost” (Acts 12:22-23).
 But what Jesus did when he claimed the name “I am” was far more serious; and no Jew, even the most degenerate Jew, would ever dare utter that name and claim it as his own.
 It was no wonder that the Jews tried to stone Jesus for it (Jn 8:59).

-In another place, Paul writes, “And without controversy great is the mystery of godliness; God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16 KJV).
+In another place, Paul writes, “And without controversy great is the mystery of godliness; God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16).

-And to the elders of the church in Ephesus, he said, “Take heed therefore unto yourselves, and to all the flock, over which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood” (Acts 20:28 KJV).
+And to the elders of the church in Ephesus, he said, “Take heed therefore unto yourselves, and to all the flock, over which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood” (Acts 20:28).

-And again, he writes of the deity of Christ: “…to them (the Jews) belong the patriarchs, and of their race, according to the flesh, is the Christ, who is God over all, blessed for ever.
+And again, he writes of the Jews and of the deity of Christ: “…Whose are the fathers, and of whom as concerning the flesh Christ came, who is over all, God blessed for ever.
 Amen” (Rom 9:5).

-And further to the above discussion concerning the Word who was God (Jn 1:1), John tells us, “And the Word became flesh and dwelt among us” (Jn 1:14).
-He reiterates this with added information, in his first epistle: “And ye know that he (Jesus) was manifested to take away our sins” (1 Jn 3:5 KJV).
+And further to the above discussion concerning the Word who was God (Jn 1:1), John tells us, “And the Word was made flesh, and dwelt among us” (Jn 1:14).
+He reiterates this with added information, in his first epistle: “And ye know that he (Jesus) was manifested to take away our sins” (1 Jn 3:5).

 Many more passages could be added to these, but if these aren’t enough, nothing will be.
 The fact is that scripture teaches that Jesus is none other than Jehovah and that he took on flesh and became a true man, born of a virgin, and died on a cross as true man while still deity.
 This is what the New Testament is all about.